3 Must-visit Medici palaces in Florence

 Cosimo the Elder and also his grandson Lorenzo the Magnificent (the most famous figures of the Renaissance) lived in this palace.
 Even Michelangelo came to live here when he was only a 14 year old artist.
 He lived here and worked in the gardens under the sponsorship of Lorenzo de Medici, who saw a talent in him.

-The Palazzo Medici Riccardi was once the home of Lorenzo the Magnificent, who is world-famous as the Lord of Florence.
+This palace was once the home of Lorenzo the Magnificent, who is world-famous as the Lord of Florence.

 Did you know that Catherine the Medici, who later became Queen of France by marriage to King Henry II, also lived here as a young girl?
 Even Hitler and Benito Mussolini once had dinner together in the gallery hall.

-The Palazzo Medici Riccardi is famous for its Magi Chapel – the Medici family’s private chapel.
+The Palazzo Medici Riccardi is famous for its Magi Chapel – the family’s private chapel.
 Benozzo Gozzoli decorated its walls with frescoes.
 The other highlights of the palace are the internal courtyard, Medici garden and the Hall of Mirrors with gold walls built by the Riccardi family.

 As you already know, the Magi Chapel served the family for their private religious functions.
 What you do not know is, that private chapels were a rarity in the 15th century.
 At that time, they required special papal approval.
-Fortunately for the Medici, the pope was their main banking client, and they got their permission.
+Fortunately for them, the pope was their main banking client, and they got their permission.

 TIP: